prnathan417/prnathan417/README.md

 - 👋 Hi, I’m @prnathan417
 - 👀 I’m interested in continue developing skills.
-- 🌱 I’m currently learning HTML by myself and graduating on Information Technology Managment
+- 🌱 I’m currently learning HTML by myself and graduating on Associate Management in Information Technology
 - 💞️ I’m looking to collaborate on all those things i am yet to learn.